hans-mayer/blog/_posts/2025-12-20-GPSD-NTP-on-Raspberry-PI5-with-Trixie.markdown

 `export PYTHONPATH=/usr/local/lib/python3.13/site-packages/ `

-With `ntp.conf` from the package one can test if ntpd works well.
+With `ntp.conf` from the package one can test if ntpd works well, but in the moment not as stratum 1 service.

 <br>